 In order to ensure that the card moves towards the slot, we change the position, so it becomes the position of the slot.
 Click on "fx" behind the x position at the bottom right of the screen:

 Local variables are variables that are only available in a widget or interaction.
-Global variables are available throughout the page or application.
+Global variables are available throughout all pages in the project and can be managed via Project > Global Variables...

 fx means that we will use a function to determine that position.
 We need to use the position of the slot, and add that as a local variable.
 Click Add Local Variable, name it "Cardslot", choose "Widget" and then choose Cardslot: